 Exams and Procedures

-The following policies and procedures apply to the taking of exams.
-Please read them carefully and be sure you understand them.
+The following policies and procedures apply to taking exams.

 1. Exams are graded anonymously.
 Exam numbers will be available before exams begin.
 Put your exam number and not your name on any materials that you submit for your exam.
 Anything done by a student that lets a faculty member know or suspect his or her identity may be grounds for reducing a grade and may be considered a violation of the Honor System.